D'Anyers family: 11th Century origins

 Following the Norman Conquest, Denyas settled in Cheshire in Chester alongside Hugh d'Avranches, Earl of Chester in the late 11th Century.

-The progenitor of the family descended from Denyas can be traced to William De'Anyers (the former's great great grandson) who married Agnes de Legh in 1270, and in 1291 purchased Daresbury from William le Norreys.
+The progenitor of the family descended from Denyas can be traced to William De Anyers (the former's great great grandson) who married Agnes de Legh in 1270, and in 1291 purchased Daresbury from William le Norreys.

-He had two sons both founders of respective branches, Thomas De'Anyers who purchased the Bradley estate in 1301 from Peter Dutton, Lord of Warburton and William De'Anyers who inherited his father's lands and whose son Sir John De'Anyers was Knight of Daresbury.
+He had two sons both founders of respective branches, Thomas De Anyers who purchased the Bradley estate in 1301 from Peter Dutton, Lord of Warburton and William D'Anyers who inherited his father's lands and whose son Sir John De Anyers was Knight of Daresbury.

-Owing to the destruction of deeds during the reign of Charles I, the family can only be traced with accuracy from the year 1250 however according to the book The 'Biographical history of the family of Daniell or De Anyers of Cheshire published in 1876, evidence of the family in France before the Norman Conquest can be found in Bayeux.
+Owing to the destruction of deeds during the reign of Charles I, the family can only be traced with accuracy from the year 1250 however according to the book The 'Biographical history of the family of Daniell or De'Anyers of Cheshire published in 1876, evidence of the family in France before the Norman Conquest can be found in Bayeux.

-Based on research by The Duchess of Cleveland in her work The Battle Abbey Roll with some Account of the Norman Lineages published in 1889 translating a significant portion of the Battle Abbey Roll, further evidence can be found attributing the De'Anyer's family origins in Asnieres-en-Bessin in North-Western France.
+Based on research by The Duchess of Cleveland in her work The Battle Abbey Roll with some Account of the Norman Lineages published in 1889 translating a significant portion of the Battle Abbey Roll, further evidence can be found attributing the D'Anyers family origins in Asnieres-en-Bessin in North-Western France.